jubasphantom/1337-Pool-Exercices/README.md

-there is nothing u need to know right now. i'll keep u posted is there is an update
+There is nothing u need to know right now. i'll keep u posted is there is an update